26,745 total views, 200 views today

 After executing the above script – immediately come to the same page – wow we can see the script editor, content editor and many other web parts those were not there before the script execution under “Categories”:

 Why Microsoft does not allow to add the script editor web part by default?

-Considering the up most security – Microsoft does not recommend to add the custom script into the page.
-If we want to add any custom scripting in to our SharePoint online page – we need to add these out thru the SPFx framework.
+Considering the utmost security – Microsoft does not recommend adding the custom script into the page.
+If we want to add any custom scripting into our SharePoint online page – we need to add these out thru the SPFx framework.